hashicorp/nomad/website/source/docs/secrets/ssh/index.html.md

         <span class="param">key</span>
         <span class="param-flags">required for Dynamic type, NA for OTP type</span>
 	(String)
-        Name of the registered key in Vault.
+        Name of the registered key in Nomad.
 Before creating the role, use the `keys/` endpoint to create a named key.
       </li>
       <li>